Eric5766/FrameJacker/README.md

         FrameJacker::Hook::SetCallbacks(callbacks);

         // Initialize hook - Possible APIs:
         //FrameJacker::API::Auto - This detects which API is in use by checking loaded DLLs.
+Warning -
-Warning - Some games load in multiple Graphics APIs even if not using them, so generally it'll always be better to specify the one you are using.
+        //Some games load in multiple Graphics APIs even if not using them, so generally it'll always be better to specify the one you are using.

         //FrameJacker::API::D3D9
         //FrameJacker::API::D3D10
         //FrameJacker::API::D3D11